Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 5. Protein at Dinner: Increase Satiety to Reduce Cravings

-Higher protein meals are more satiating, which reduces the intensity of later cravings and the decisions needed to resist them.
+Higher protein meals are more satiating, which softens later cravings and the decisions needed to resist them.

 How to implement: